 Finally, make sure to take taxes into account as you withdraw money from your investment portfolio.
 In general, it may make sense to start with taxable accounts where capital gains are taxed at significantly lower rates than withdrawals from tax-deferred retirement accounts and annuities.
 What’s more, using your taxable assets for retirement withdrawals leaves the money in your tax-advantaged accounts in place, where it has the potential to grow tax deferred or tax free.
 For a suggested tax-efficient withdrawal strategy, see the table below.

-You may also take withdrawals from more than one type of account at the same time to strategically manage the impact on your taxable income and potentially avoid being pushed into a higher marginal income tax bracket (see table right).
+You may also take withdrawals from more than one type of account at the same time to strategically manage the impact on your taxable income, and potentially avoid being pushed into a higher marginal income tax bracket (see table below).
 For instance, you may want to consider withdrawing an amount from tax-deferred retirement accounts, taxed as ordinary income, up to the next tax bracket.
-Then, if you need more income, consider withdrawing from a taxable or tax-free account, because it isn’t taxed as ordinary income and won’t move you into a higher bracket.
+Then, if you need more income, consider withdrawing from a taxable or tax-free account, because it isn’t taxed as ordinary income, and won’t move you into a higher bracket.

 The Wilsons: a hypothetical example

 Marsha and Charles Wilson are both age 63 and retired.
-They have $600,000 in savings invested in a balanced portfolio of 50% stocks, 40% bonds, and 10% short-term investments.
+They have $400,000 in IRA accounts and $200,000 in brokerage accounts invested in a balanced portfolio of 50% stocks, 40% bonds, and 10% short-term investments.
 Their portfolio goals include growth potential, preservation of assets, protection of income, and flexibility.